Snap Surveys software terminology

 Ensures responses are typed in appropriately.
 For example, if a respondent is giving their post code, the answer cannot be submitted unless it conforms to the correct styling of post codes.
 This helps to avoid inaccurate answers and keeps the respondent on task.

 The type of response determines what kind of data can be entered for each question response.
 The different response types available are: Single, Multiple, Literal, Date, Time and Quantity.

 Routing / Skip Logic

-If someone tells you in question 1 that they don’t have children, routing within the survey will mean the respondent skips any follow-up questions for those who do have children.
+Routing within the survey means the respondent skips any follow-up questions that are not relevant to them.
 It’s a way of keeping the survey agile and relevant for each respondent.